ChrisMoller/qapl/README.md

 <h4>Initialisation file</h4>

-In addition loading the SETUP or CONTINUE workspaces, qapl can read a human-readable text file containing a mix of APL expresssions and qapl setting and options.
+In addition to loading the SETUP or CONTINUE workspaces, qapl can be initialised with a human-readable text file containing a mix of APL expresssions and qapl settings and options.
 For example:

 ```
 sin   ← {1○⍵}